Politics of China: Overview

-The President of China is the head of state, serving as the ceremonial figurehead under the National People's Congress.
-The Premier of China is the head of government, presiding over the State Council composed of four vice premiers and the heads of ministries and commissions.
-As a one-party state, the General Secretary of the Chinese Communist Party holds ultimate power and authority over state and government.
-The offices of President, General Secretary, and Chairman of the Central Military Commission have been held simultaneously by one individual since 1993, granting the individual de jure and de facto power over the country.
+The president of China is the state representative, serving as the ceremonial figurehead under the National People's Congress.
+In March 2018, the NPC removed the term limits for the presidency.
+As a one-party state, the general secretary of the Chinese Communist Party holds ultimate power and authority over state and government with no term limit.
+The offices of president, general secretary, and chairman of the Central Military Commission have been held simultaneously by one individual since 1993, granting the individual de jure and de facto power over the country.